vippsas/vipps-developers/developer-resources/demo-store.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/).
 <!-- END_COMMENT -->

-You can test Vipps with a *production* version of the Vipps app (the normal one in Apple Store and Google Play) here:
+You can test with a *production* version of the Vipps or MobilePay app (the normal one in Apple Store and Google Play) here:
 [demo.vipps.no](https://demo.vipps.no).